AdobeDocs/experience-platform.en/help/destinations/catalog/crm/microsoft-dynamics-365.md

     * An example using these mappings is shown below:
     ![Platform UI screenshot example showing Target mappings.](../../assets/catalog/crm/microsoft-dynamics-365/mappings.png)

-### Schedule segment export and example {#schedule-segment-export-example}
+### Schedule audience export and example {#schedule-segment-export-example}

-In the [[!UICONTROL Schedule segment export]](/help/destinations/ui/activate-segment-streaming-destinations.md#scheduling) step of the activation workflow, you must manually map Platform segments to the custom field attribute in [!DNL Dynamics 365].
+In the [[!UICONTROL Schedule audience export]](/help/destinations/ui/activate-segment-streaming-destinations.md#scheduling) step of the activation workflow, you must manually map Platform audiences to the custom field attribute in [!DNL Dynamics 365].

 To do this, select each segment, then enter the corresponding custom field attribute from [!DNL Dynamics 365] in the **[!UICONTROL Mapping ID]** field.